eglische/theOPENhandy/Documentation/install.md

 ## Important Information

-- If you solder the flashing pins to the PCB, make sure they face in the **same direction as the physical buttons**.
+- If you solder the header (pins) to the PCB, make sure they face in the **same direction as the physical buttons**.
-- Only **3.3 V** USB-TTL adapters must be used. **Never connect 5 V** to any ESP32 pin.
+- Only **3.3 V** USB-TTL adapters must be used. **Never connect 5 V**.
 - Opening and flashing the device may **void your warranty** and can potentially **brick the device** if done incorrectly.
 - This is a **WIP (Work in Progress)** project.
-By using it, you are actively participating in development.
+By using it, you are actively participating in development;
   Feedback is welcome and will be considered.
+Without neither positive nor negative feedback, this will not move forward.
+So consider it.
 - If you don’t want to post publicly under GitHub Issues, you can reach me on Discord: **Yeti_ch**
 - We do **not** share the official firmware, configuration data, or dumps, nor will we or i disclose who is involved in the project.